Ty Nsekhe: Buffalo Bills

 On March 13, 2019, Nsekhe signed a two-year, $14.5 million deal including $7.7 million in guarantees with the Buffalo Bills.

 Dallas Cowboys

 On March 22, 2021, Nsekhe signed a one-year contract with the Dallas Cowboys.
+He was signed to replace veteran Cam Erving as the team's backup swing tackle.
+He was also used in jumbo packages to play alongside the starting tackles.
+He appeared in 12 games.
+He missed the Week 2, Week 3 and Week 4 games, while recovering from heat exhaustion.
+He wasn't re-signed after the season.

 Indianapolis Colts (second stint)

-On October 11, 2022, Nsekhe was signed to the Indianapolis Colts practice squad.
+On October 11, 2022, Nsekhe was signed to the Colts practice squad.

-Los Angeles Rams (Second Stint)
+Los Angeles Rams (first stint)

-On October 18, 2022, Nsheke was signed by the Los Angeles Rams off the practice squad of the Indianapolis Colts.
+On October 18, 2022, Nsheke was signed by the Los Angeles Rams off the practice squad of the Colts.
+He was signed to provide depth after a string of injuries on the offensive line.
+He started in 10 games last season.
+He wasn't re-signed after the season.

+Cleveland Browns

+On September 12, 2023, Nsekhe was signed to the Cleveland Browns practice squad.
+He was not signed to a reserve/future contract by the team after the season and thus became a free agent upon the expiration of his practice squad contract.

+Los Angeles Rams (second stint)

+On September 10, 2024, Nsekhe was signed to the Los Angeles Rams practice squad and was released one week later.

 Personal life

 On September 23, 2013, Nsekhe was the subject of a controversy after he responded to a tweet that read, "Hard to believe that a player in a helmet defendin' a football makes more money than a soldier in a helmet defendin' his country."
 He responded, "It doesn't take much skill to kill someone".
 Although Nsekhe's tweet was deleted, the story went viral, eventually moving from blogs to the mainstream media.
 On September 24, the Rams issued a statement rejecting Nsekhe's expressed opinion and emphasizing that he had no connection with the team after having been released on August 31.
 Nsekhe also issued his own apology via Twitter.